renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 ### Healers and Other Characters

 Playing the healer can be an amazingly selfless role, even if your medical knowledge is what the success or failure of the adventure hinges upon.
-Regardless of your other skills, many people will be programmed to believe that healing is simply 'your job'
+Regardless of your other skills, many people will be programmed to believe that healing is simply 'your job'.

 Combatants will rely on you as a crutch, more ablative styles of fighter needing stitching up after almost every fight.
 And occasionally in the